mcserversoft/documentation/docs/faq.md

 You either don't have Java installed or MCSS doesn't know where it is.

-Make sure you have installed the correct version y following [this guide](/docs/advanced/java-version)
+Make sure you have installed the correct version by following [this guide](/advanced/java-version)

-If you know you have the correct version already installed, follow [this guide](/docs/advanced/java-path-update) to tell MCSS where to look.
+If you know you have the correct version already installed, follow [this guide](/advanced/java-path-update) to tell MCSS where to look.

 > *The above steps were adapted from https://www.java.com/en/download/help/path.xml*